brianmiller/SkyheimExtended/README.md

 SkyheimExtended simply intercepts the 'skyheim.SkheimMana.UpdateMana' method and injects custom code replacing Skyheim's original code.

 Features:
-  * Mana Regen and Max Mana values scale with the player's Skyheim magic skill level with configurable scaling factors.
   * Statically assign Mana Regen and Max Mana values (instead of scaling)
+  * Dynamically scale Mana Regen and Max Mana values with the player's Skyheim magic skill level.
+Configurable scaling factors are:
     *  Regen and Max scale factors can be set independently
     *  Regen and Max scale factors can be configured by skill.
 E.g.:
       *  frostManaScaleFactor